pensjonatus/flash-fiction/blog/demonic-possession.md

 ---
-title: 'Demonic Possession'
+title: Demonic Possession
 date: '2014-07-15'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Through a one-way mirror, the doctor and the mother were looking into playroom